-5.9.3 Handling new commands received on the faulted I_T nexus when ACA is in effect
+5.9.3 Handling new commands received on the faulted I\T nexus when ACA is in effect

-Table 51 describes the handling of new commands received on the faulted I_T nexus when ACA is in effect.
+Table 53 describes the handling of new commands received on the faulted I\T nexus when ACA is in effect.

-New command properties ACA command ACA established if new command Task attribute ^a NACA value ^b present in the task set ^c TMF_ONLY value ^d Device server action terminates with a CHECK CONDITION status 0 no 0 Process the command. ^f no ^e ACA task attribute 1 no 0 Trocess the command. yes ^e n/a n/a 1 Complete the command n/a 0 or 1 yes n/a with ACA ACTI with ACA ACTIVE status. n/a Any task attribute except the ACA task attribute 0 or 1 n/a n/a Complete the command with ACA ACTIVE status. n/a
+- ACA established if new command

+NACA value b present in the task set c TMF_ONLY value d Device server action terminates with a CHECK CONDITION status

+0 no 0 Process the command f no e

+CA task attribute no 0 yes e

+n/a n/a 1 Complete the command n/a

+0 or 1 yes n/a with ACA ACTIVE status. n/a

+0 or 1 n/a n/a Complete the command with ACA ACTIVE status. n/a

+value b 0 1 n/a 0 or 1 NACA value bcommand present in the task set c0no1non/an/a0 or 1yes NACA value bcommand present in the task set cTMF_ONLY value d0no01no01/an/a10 or 1yesn/a NACA value bcommand present in the task set cTMF_ONLY value dDevice server action0no01no01no0n/an/a10 or 1yesn/a0 or 1n/an/a0 or 1n/an/a

-^a Task attributes are described in 8.4.
+Table 53 - Handling for new commands received on a faulted I\T nexus during ACA a Task attributes are described in 8.4.

-^b The NACA bit is in the CONTROL byte in the CDB (see 5.2).
+b The NACA bit is in the CONTROL byte in the CDB (see 5.2).

-^c A command with the ACA task attribute (see 8.4.5).
+c A command with the ACA task attribute (see 8.4.5).

-^d The TMF ONLY bit is in the Control mode page (see SPC-4).
+d The TMF\ONLY bit is in the Control mode page (see SPC-4).

-^e If a command with the ACA task attribute terminates with a CHECK CONDITION status, the existing ACA condition shall be cleared and the value of the NACA bit shall control the establishment of a new ACA condition.
+e If a command with the ACA task attribute terminates with a CHECK CONDITION status, the existing ACA condition shall be cleared and the value of the NACA bit shall control the establishment of a new ACA condition.

-^f All the conditions that affect the processing of commands (e.g., reservations) apply.
+All the conditions that affect the processing of commands (e.g., reservations) apply.

-5.9.4 Handling new commands received on non-faulted I_T nexuses when ACA is in effect
+5.9.4 Handling new commands received on non-faulted I\T nexuses when ACA is in effect

-5.9.4.1 Command processing that is permitted for commands received on a non-faulted I_T nexuses during ACA
+5.9.4.1 Command processing that is permitted for commands received on a non-faulted I\T nexuses during ACA

-The device server shall process a PERSISTENT RESERVE OUT command with a PREEMPT AND ABORT service action (see SPC-4) while an ACA condition is established if the command is received on a non-faulted I_T nexus.
+The device server shall process a PERSISTENT RESERVE OUT command with a PREEMPT AND ABORT service action (see SPC-4) while an ACA condition is established if the command is received on a non-faulted I\T nexus.

-NOTE 8 - The processing of specific commands (e.g., PERSISTENT RESERVE OUT command with a PREEMPT AND ABORT service action) received on a non-faulted I_T nexus while an ACA condition is in effect provides SCSI initiator ports not associated with the faulted I_T nexus the opportunity to recover from error conditions that the SCSI initiator port associated with the faulted I_T nexus is unable to recover from itself.
+NOTE 5 - The processing of specific commands (e.g., PERSISTENT RESERVE OUT command with a PREEMPT AND ABORT service action) received on a non-faulted I\T nexus while an ACA condition is in effect provides SCSI initiator ports not associated with the faulted I\T nexus the opportunity to recover from error conditions that the SCSI initiator port associated with the faulted I\T nexus is unable to recover from itself.

-5.9.4.2 Handling new commands received on non-faulted I_T nexuses when ACA is in effect
+5.9.4.2 Handling new commands received on non-faulted I\T nexuses when ACA is in effect

-The handling of commands received on I_T nexuses other than the faulted I_T nexus depends on the value in the TST field in the Control mode page (see SPC-4).
+The handling of commands received on I\T nexuses other than the faulted I\T nexus depends on the value in the TST field in the Control mode page (see SPC-4).

-Table 52 describes the handling of new commands received on I_T nexuses other than the faulted I_T nexus when ACA is in effect.
+Table 54 describes the handling of new commands received on I\T nexuses other than the faulted I\T nexus when ACA is in effect.